Student reviews

 We offer class lessons, pointe classes, pas de deux classes, and contemporary dance from Monday to Friday from 10:30 to 16:30, and on weekends we receive private instruction or rent a studio for self-study.

-Currently, I am busy with rehearsals for the winter showcase in December and a guest appearance, but
+Currently, I am busy with rehearsals for the winter showcase in December and a guest appearance, but I am having a very fulfilling time.

 Impressions of life abroad